 His mindset and activities during each stage need to be considered by the company to find the barriers which stop him from buying the product.

-However, in a marketer’s perspective, these stages can be divided into just three parts –
+However, from a marketer’s perspective, these stages can be divided into just three parts –

 - Top of the funnel (Lead Generation) – where the customer is made aware of the product.